Chrissie, Sam & Browny

-The show aired from 6–9am on weekday mornings with music and daily topic discussions and special guests.
+The programme aired from 6–9 am on weekday mornings, and included daily topic discussions and special guests, as well as playing music.

-A daily podcast featuring the best bits from each show is available on iTunes as is the podcast for all other Nova FM breakfast shows in Australia.

-News, sport, weather and traffic updates were presented by Ash Gardner throughout the show.

 Regular segments and guests

-The Weekend that was, where Sam with help from Chrissie and Browny discusses major "news, sport, drama and entertainment" from the weekend.
+The Weekend That Was, where Sam with help from Chrissie and Browny discusses major "news, sport, drama and entertainment" from the weekend.

 Final Word, where Sam names a topic and Chrissie and Browny must come up with words relating to the topic to see who has the final word.

 Dead or Alive, where Browny chooses three celebrities and Chrissie must guess whether they are dead or alive.

-Jokes aren't funny, at 8am on Wednesday when callers see if they can make Sam laugh with their jokes to win $10,000 and previously a car.
+Jokes aren't funny, at 8 am on Wednesday when callers see if they can make Sam laugh with their jokes to win $10,000 and previously a car.

 May I offer you a tidbit? where callers tell Chrissie, Sam and Browny interesting facts they may not have heard of.

 Deano's Pitch is on a Friday when anchor Dean Thomas (Deano) pitches new show ideas and suggestions for segments.

 Sam's Diary, where Sam takes notes during the week about things that happened on the show and reads them out on a Friday.

 Hanging with Deano, where Deano interviews and hangs out with celebrities, including in the past Peter Hitchener and Tim Cahill among many others.

 Hit the post is a segment that sprung from Deano's Pitch where guests must try to finish what they have to read before the lyrics of a song start.

 Ask Browny, where callers can ask Browny any question they want.

 Chrissie's Celebrity Stuff, where Chrissie discusses the hottest celebrity news.

 Cheat Sheet of the Week at the end of the show each Friday is a recap of what's happened on the show over the past week.